fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-17-debugging-poetry.md

 ### Visual Studio Code setup

 Launch Visual Studio Code and open the Poetry folder.
-Make sure you have the Python and Pylance extensions and all other necessities for sane Python development. ;)
+Make sure you have the Python extension and all other necessities for sane Python development. ;)

 Make sure you select your virtual environment as the current Python interpreter.

 #### Set up tasks.json

-Debugging in Visual Studio Code is set up via the `.vscode/launch.json` file, so let's create it:
+Debugging in Visual Studio Code is set up in the project folder's `.vscode/launch.json` file, so let's create it:

 ```json
 {